 There are many types of Knowledge Management Systems (KMS).
-When selecting a KMS for use in a contact centre environment, make sure the system is designed for customer experience.
+When selecting a call centre knowledge management system, make sure the system is designed for customer service.
 KM systems for IT departments, for example, are unlikely to be suitable: they’re designed to encourage collaboration, and for scientists they enable deep research.
 But in a contact centre, you need a system designed to provide the answers at conversational – or lightning – speed.

-Good customer service KM systems are purpose-built and simple to use, allowing a contact centre specialist to configure and manage them, rather than rely on resources from the IT department.
+Good customer service knowledge management systems are purpose-built and simple to use, allowing a contact centre specialist to configure and manage them, rather than rely on resources from the IT department.

 Here are some features to look for when selecting a call centre Knowledge Management System: